niandra3/EpisodeMover/README.md

 The program creates a database of show keywords ("X files") and the directory those shows belong in ("C:\video\X files").

-Shows can be added, and the database is saved for future use.
+Shows can be added, and the database is saved in data.json for future use.

 When needed, the user can run the mover utility to move all files/folders matching the keywords and containing the text "S##E##" from the source directory (e.g. Downloads folder) to the specified destination directory.